 Day 2: Moorea activities or relax the day away taking in the wonderful landscape.

 10pm: Depart Moorea for overnight cruise to Huahine; arriving at 0700hrs: or depart the following day after breakfast for high speed run to Huahie taking 3.5 hrs.

-Day 3: Huahine is the most sensual of all the islands, often refered to as the French Polynesia's garden of eden.
-There are many anchorages to explore; and it is home to one of the crews favourite spots in French Polynesia; a secluded beach with uneqalled beauty.
+Day 3: Huahine is the most sensual of all the islands, often referred to as the French Polynesia's garden of Eden.
+There are many anchorages to explore; and it is home to one of the crew’s favourite spots in French Polynesia; a secluded beach with unequalled beauty.
 Perfect for swimming, snorkelling and water toy activities.

 Activities: Swimming, snorkelling, whale watching and island tour.